 7. Use a Raw Feeding App

-I shared several great mobile apps in From Feeding to Travel: Top 7 Best Mobile Apps for Dog Owners, one of which is called Raw Pet.
+I shared several great mobile apps in From Feeding to Travel: Top 7 Best Mobile Apps for Dog Owners, and in Honest Review of 6 Raw Feeding Mobile Apps for Dogs.

-If you are new to raw feeding your large breed dog, I highly recommend you check this mobile app out to help you with some of the basic calculations of menu planning.
+If you are new to raw feeding your large breed dog, I highly recommend you get help with some of the basic calculations of menu planning.

 8. Tools Needed for Preparing a Raw Diet for Dogs